valentin2105/Simplekube/README.md

 ### Requirements

-This script download each k8s components with `wget` and launch them with `systemd units`.
+This script download each k8s components with `wget` and launch k8s with `systemd units`.
 You will need `socat` installed and `git` to fetch the Git repo !

 Feel free to open an Issue if you need assistance !